cocotb/cocotb/docs/source/writing_testbenches.rst

 The Python type of a value depends on the handle's HDL type:

-* Arrays of ``logic`` and subtypes of that (``sfixed``, ``unsigned``, etc.) are of type :class:`~cocotb.binary.BinaryValue`.
+* Arrays of ``logic`` and subtypes of that (``sfixed``, ``unsigned``, etc.) are of type :class:`~cocotb.types.LogicArray`.
 * Integer nets and constants (``integer``, ``natural``, etc.) return :class:`int`.
 * Floating point nets and constants (``real``) return :class:`float`.
 * Boolean nets and constants (``boolean``) return :class:`bool`.
 * String nets and constants (``string``) return :class:`bytes`.

-For a :class:`~cocotb.binary.BinaryValue` object, any unresolved bits are preserved and can be accessed using the :attr:`~cocotb.binary.BinaryValue.binstr` attribute, or a resolved integer value can be accessed using the :attr:`~cocotb.binary.BinaryValue.integer` attribute.
+For a :class:`~cocotb.types.LogicArray` object, any unresolved bits are preserved and can be accessed using the :attr:`~cocotb.types.LogicArray.binstr` attribute, or a resolved integer value can be accessed using the :attr:`~cocotb.types.LogicArray.integer` attribute.

 .. code-block:: pycon